ezraroi/Human-AI-Collab/output/research_components.md

 ## [RESEARCH COMPONENT] D (Difficulty)
 [Theoretical] Domain: CognitiveScience, System Role: Input, Temporal: Dynamic

 The complexity or challenge level of the task, idea, or emotional experience the user engages with.
-D represents the "load" of unprocessed beta-elements requiring metabolic transformation on Identity Stakes.
+D represents the ‘load’ of unprocessed beta-elements requiring metabolic transformation **when the material is marked as self-relevant (Identity Stakes)**.
 **Formula Role:**
 **Denominator component in P(α) = (S\_e × S\_t) / \|D-C\|**
 D pairs with C (Capacity) to create the **Challenge Gap** \|D-C\|: